 - People holding existing qualifications

 - Employment status

 - People in a business relationship with the employer

-Notwithstanding anything in these guidelines, the Commissioner, or any persons delegated by the Commissioner to exercise his or her functions under the Apprenticeship and Traineeship Act 2001, may assess an application to establish an apprenticeship or traineeship on its merits and may approve or dismiss an application, or refer it to the Vocational Training Review Panel (VTRP) for approval or dismissal.
+Notwithstanding anything in this Guideline, the Commissioner, or any persons delegated by the Commissioner to exercise their functions under the A&T Act 2001, may assess an application to establish an apprenticeship or traineeship on its merits and either approve or dismiss the application.

-A person is eligible to be approved as an apprentice or trainee in NSW if they are:
+A person is eligible to undertake an apprenticeship or traineeship in NSW if they are:

 - an Australian citizen, or

 - a foreign national with permanent residency, or

 - a New Zealand passport holder who has been a resident in Australia for more than six months, or